 In the early 2000s, the Sports Technology version of the Focus meant that the letters ST became as well-known as RS in the world of sporting Fords, with the ST version joining the Fiesta range soon after.

-Ford’s eighth generation of the Fiesta has just hit the showrooms and the ST variant will not be far behind it, arriving in early 2018.
-In many ways, the Ford Fiesta ST sums up what Ford is all about — taking a car that has been the nation’s most popular supermini for more than 40 years, and creating a sporting version that has set pulses racing amongst motoring journalists, who are notoriously hard to impress.
+Ford’s latest ST has just hit the showrooms.
+In many ways, the Ford Fiesta ST sums up what Ford is all about — taking a car that has been the nation’s most popular supermini for more than 40 years and creating a sporting version that has set pulses racing amongst motoring journalists, who are notoriously hard to impress.
 There can be little doubt that in years to come, the Ford Fiesta ST will be spoken about in the same revered tones that are currently reserved for those early Escort RS2000s.

-The Fiesta ST will generate 197bhp and 290Nm of torque — these compare well with the 182bhp and 240Nm produced by the outgoing 1.6 litre version and equate to a 0 – 62mph time of 6.7 seconds.
-Maximum speed has yet to be formally stated, but for anyone with access to a racetrack or planning a trip on the autobahn, around the 140mph mark is likely.
+The Fiesta ST generates 197bhp (200PS) and 290Nm of torque — these compare well with the 182bhp and 240Nm produced by the outgoing 1.6 litre version and equate to a 0–60mph time of 6.5 seconds and an alleged maximum speed of 144mph flat out.

-All that power needs the right technology at the wheels, and when it comes to handling, the Fiesta ST does not disappoint.
-The experts at Ford’s performance division have spent long hours poring over the chassis and suspension to turn what was already a very capable and nimble car into something that grips the road as if it was on rails.
+All that power needs the right technology at the wheels and when it comes to handling, the Fiesta ST does not disappoint.
+The experts at Ford’s performance division have spent long hours pouring over the chassis and suspension to turn what was already a very capable and nimble car into something that grips the road as if it was on rails.

 And that's exactly what they did.
-Patented force vectoring control springs provide a sharper response to the wheel generating a fully engaging and importantly fun, experience.
-And if the track is a bit slippy and you want to get the jump on that launch, the fully integrated display Launch Control give you full control of your drive.
+Patented force vectoring control springs provide a sharper response to the wheel generating a fully engaging and importantly fun experience.
+If the track is a bit slippy and you want to get the jump on that launch, the fully integrated display Launch Control give you full control of your drive.

-Selectable drive modes give you control of how you're going to be driving today.
-With multiple automated processes tied to each option transform your New Fiesta from a flexible everyday hatchback to track attack sports car.
-And don't forget this is still based on all the new technology of the base model so expect to still maintain all creature comforts even with you new track toy.
+Selectable drive modes of "Normal", "Sport" and "Track" give you control of how you're going to be driving today.
+With multiple automated processes tied to each option, you can transform your All-New Fiesta ST from a flexible, everyday hatchback to a track-attack sports car.
+And don't forget this is still based on all the new technology of the base model, so expect to still maintain all creature comforts even with you new track toy.

 Behind the wheel, there are more options for personalisation than ever.
 There will be a choice of styling packs available, allowing you to choose the trim and finish that you prefer.
 In the tradition of hot hatches, Recaro seats will come as standard, along with a flat-bottomed sports steering wheel.

-But the personalisation does not end there.
+The personalisation does not end there though.
 Once you have climbed aboard, you can adjust the brake and throttle control, the steering sensitivity and the drive mode, making every journey a unique experience.
+Plus, with the premium level, 675-watt, 10-speaker, specially tuned B&O PLAY audio system you'll have the perfect soundtrack, whatever your taste in music.

 SYNC 3 – 8" touchscreen

-- Limits torque distribution on a wheel that is losing grip and directs it the the wheels with grip delivering faster and more controlling cornering.
+• Limits torque distribution on a wheel that is losing grip and directs it to the wheels with grip delivering faster and more controlling cornering.

 The new twist beam rear suspension combines directionally wound springs to apply vectoring force to the rear suspension directly into the spring increasing lateral stiffness.